-Virginia-born BOUVIETTE JAMES was enslaved by the Morgan family and cared for the children.
-She died in 1870 and was buried in the family plot.
-But her headstone, which describes her as "ever faithful," was placed outside the family circle.
-Basil Duke later recorded many fond, but questionable, memories of James, consistent with the "mammy" stereotype.
+Virginia-born BOUVIETTE JAMES was enslaved by the Morgan family.
+A nurse to the children, James died in 1870.
+She was buried in the family plot, but her headstone, which describes her as "ever faithful," was placed outside the family circle.
+Basil Duke later recorded many fond, but questionable, memories of James, helping create the "mammy" stereotype.